71c1nw00n/Character-Emotional-Analysis-Service-With-Python-NLTK/README.md

 4. Push to the branch (git push origin feature/new-feature).
 5. Create a new Pull Request.

+## Further Development
+Furthermore, if this project is deployed on a web server, it can provide real-time novel analysis for authors, enhancing their productivity.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.